Vegan Yule Log

 Line a swiss roll tin (or 10 x 14 inch baking tray that’s at least 1-inch deep) with baking paper.

-In a large bowl, mix together 200g of self-raising flour*, 1 tablespoon of unsweetened cocoa powder, 1/4 teaspoon of baking powder and 1/8 teaspoon of xanthan gum.
+In a large bowl, mix together 200g of self-raising flour*, 1 tablespoon of unsweetened cocoa powder, 1/4 teaspoon of baking soda and 1/8 teaspoon of xanthan gum.

 Xanthan gum will help the sponge become more flexible, which will prevent it from cracking, but be aware that it is very potent stuff.
 I strongly recommend using a 1/8 teaspoon measuring spoon instead of eyeballing it with a regular teaspoon because if you add too much, the batter will be too thick to spread and the cake will be very dense.